-If a student wishes to appeal a decision of the Vice President for Student Services or an appointed school official he/she may do so by asking the Executive Vice President and Provost to review the matter first.
-In such a case the Executive Vice President and Provost has the prerogative to deny a hearing of the appeal, or hear the appeal and uphold the decisions of the Vice President for Student Services, amend the Vice President for Student Services' decision, and/or reverse the action entirely.
-Should the Executive Vice President and Provost not take up the appeal, or if the student desires to challenge the decision of the Executive Vice President and Provost, the student may appeal to the President of the seminary.
-In such a case the President also has the prerogative to deny a hearing of the appeal, or hear the appeal and uphold the decisions of Vice President for Student Services and/or the Executive Vice President and Provost, the student may appeal to the President of the seminary.
-In such a case the President for Student Services and/or the Executive Vice President and Provost, and/or the Executive Vice President for Student Services and/or the Executive Vice President and Provost decisions, or reverse the vice President and Provost decisions, or reverse the vice President and Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice President for Student Services and/or Provost decisions, or reverse the vice Presiden decisions entirely.
-In the event that the President chooses not to hear the appeal, the decision of either the Vice President for Student Services, or that of the Executive Vice President and Provost will stand.
-If the President chooses to hear the appeal he will proceed to render a final decision from which there shall be no further review or appeal.
+If a student wishes to appeal a decision of the Vice President for Student Services or an appointed school official he/she may do so by asking the Provost to review the matter first.
+In such a case, the Provost has the prerogative to deny a hearing of the appeal, or hear the appeal and uphold the decisions of the Vice President for Student Services, amend the Vice President for Student Services' decision, and/or reverse the action entirely.
+Should the Provost not take up the appeal, or if the student desires to challenge the decision of the Provost, the student may appeal to the President of the Seminary.
+In such a case the President also has the prerogative to deny a hearing of the appeal, or hear the appeal and uphold the decisions of Vice President for Student Services and/or the Provost, amend Vice President for Student Services and/or Provost decisions, or reverse the decisions entirely.
+In the event that the President chooses not to hear the appeal, the decision of either the Vice President for Student Services, or that of the Provost will stand.
+If the President chooses to hear the appeal, he will proceed to render a final decision from which there shall be no further review or appeal.
 The President may render immediate disciplinary decisions upon matters which are brought before him as he deems necessary.